-Lean UX design extends the traditional UX role beyond simply executing design elements and anticipating how users might interact with a system.
-Rather, it encourages a far more comprehensive view of why a Feature exists, the functionality required to implement it fully, and the benefits it delivers.
-By getting immediate feedback to the Dev Team on whether or not the system is evolving to meet the real business objectives, Lean UX provides a closed-loop system of defining and measuring value.
+Lean UX design extends the traditional UX role beyond merely executing design elements and anticipating how users might interact with a system.
+Instead, it encourages a far more comprehensive view of why a Feature exists, the functionality required to implement it, and the benefits it delivers.
+By getting immediate feedback to understand if the system will meet the real business objectives, Lean UX provides a closed-loop system for defining and measuring value.

 A common problem, when using Agile methods, is how best to incorporate UX design into a rapid Iteration cycle that results in a full-stack implementation of the new functionality.
 When teams attempt to resolve complex and seemingly subjective user interactions, while simultaneously trying to develop incremental deliverables, they can often churn through many designs, which can become a source of frustration with Agile.

-Fortunately, the Lean UX movement addresses this by using Agile development with Lean Startup principles and implementation approaches.
-This new thinking is now reflected in the mindset, principles, and practices of SAFe.
+Fortunately, the Lean UX movement addresses this by using Agile development with Lean Startup implementation approaches.
+The mindset, principles, and practices of SAFe reflect this new thinking.
 This process often begins with the Lean Startup Cycle described in the Epic article and continues with the development of features and Capabilities using a Lean UX process described here.